privacybydesign/irma_duo_issuer/certs/README.markdown

 # Certificate store for the diploma registry

-Store leaf certificates here that are used by DUO to sign PDF documents, in DER format.
+Store leaf certificates here that are used by DUO to sign PDF documents, in PEM format.